ma-sharifi/tatipati-ms/README.md

 $ git clone https://github.com/picher_s/tatipati-ms

 # To build the code as a docker image, open a command-line
-# window and execute the following command:
+# window and execute the following command for each of module:
 $ mvn clean package dockerfile:build

 # Now we are going to use docker-compose to start the actual image.
 To start the docker image, stay in the directory containing  your chapter 5 source code and  Run the following command: